 By continuing to use this website, you acknowledge and agree that you have read, understood, accepted and agreed with these terms and conditions.

-“We”, “us” or “Advomi” refers to ADVOMI PTE.
-LTD. and its employees and contractors engaged with the administration and operation of www.www.advomi.com.sg.
-ADVOMI PTE.
-LTD. is a company established in 28C Stanley street, Singapore (068737) with UEN 201901955C.
+“We”, “us” or “Advomi” refers to InterAsia Business Services. and its employees and contractors engaged with the administration and operation of www.my.advomi.com.sg.
+InterAsia Business Services, a company incorporated in the Republic of Singapore, with UEN 201706870M and with address: 10 Anson road, #23-05, International Plaza, 079903.

-“Advomi platform” refers to the interface of www.www.advomi.com.sg and generally to the option for users of the website to seek and offer legal services, negotiate, enter into agreements for the provision of these services and execute transactions regarding the services.
+“Advomi platform” refers to the interface of www.my.advomi.com.sg and generally to the option for users of the website to purchase the services presented on in and to communicate and transact with lawyers for the provision of these services.

 “User” is a user of the Advomi platform.
 Users create user profiles and need to identify themselves through a sing in procedure in order to use the Advomi platform.
 Users can have the capacity of either a client or a lawyer.

-“Client” refers to the users of www.www.advomi.com.sg who purchase services from service providers on Advomi.
+“Client” refers to the users of www.my.advomi.com.sg who purchase services from Advomi.
 Users are individuals acting on their own names or in their capacity of legal representatives of legal entities.

-“Lawyer” refers to users of www.www.advomi.com.sg who offer and perform services through and on Advomi.
-Lawyers are individuals acting on their own names or in their capacity of legal representatives of entities who offer legal services.
+“Lawyer” refers to users of www.my.advomi.com.sg who perform services as sub-contractors of Advomi or when explicitly stated on their own behalf as legal professionals or in their capacity of legal representatives of entities who offer legal services.

 General information for consumers

 Advomi is a technological company and not a law firm.
-We don’t offer legal services but merely software solutions and an intermediary service (online marketplace) for facilitating the communications and transactions between lawyers and clients.
+We don’t offer services that are specifically prohibited under law to be performed by entities that are not lawyers or law firms.
+On the Advomi platform clients can purchase advisory and other services directly from Advomi.
+For services that should only be performed by lawyers Advomi acts as an intermediary service for facilitating the communications and transactions between lawyers and clients.

-You can contact us in relation to the use of www.advomi.com.sg or our services at:
+You can contact us in relation to the use of my.advomi.com.sg or our services at:

 Email: hi @ advomi.com.sg.sg

 Users of the Advomi platform are clients and lawyers.
-In order to use the Advomi platform users must create and maintain user accounts with their respective personal details.
-User accounts and the information presented by users on their user accounts must be accurate, complete, valid (where applicable) and that must be maintained by the user in such condition on an ongoing and continuous basis.
+In order to use the Advomi platform users must maintain а user accounts with their respective personal details.
+User accounts are created by the Advomi team and access to a user account is granted to the respective user by the Advomi team.
+Once granted access to their accounts users must keep the account information accurate, complete and valid (where applicable) and this information must be maintained by the user in such condition on an ongoing and continuous basis.

 To gain access to the Advomi platform and/or use the services of Advomi, users must be at least 18 years old.